ChronVer/spec/README.md

 1. In the aforementioned example of a version number in the form `A.B.C.D`, `D` is an OPTIONAL include if it is otherwise zero.
 For instance: `2006.04.01` is equal to `2006.04.01.0`.

+1. If backwards incompatible changes are introduced you MUST append a hyphen and the reserved label "break".
+For instance: `2006.04.03.12` > `2006.04.03.12-break`.

 1. Once a versioned package has been released, the contents of that version MUST NOT be modified.
 Any modifications MUST be released as a new version.